Dynamics 365 Point of Sale (POS) Integration & Setup

 Deployment strategy directly impacts operational cost, uptime, and flexibility.
 Choose based on connectivity, hardware refresh strategy, and management overhead tolerance.

-Cloud POS (Browser-Based): Cloud POS runs in a web browser (Microsoft Edge recommended) on any hardware with display, keyboard, and mouse.
-No installation or updates required—the browser always pulls the latest version from cloud.
+Store Commerce for web (Browser-Based): Store Commerce for web (formerly Cloud POS/CPOS) runs in a web browser (Microsoft Edge or Google Chrome) on any hardware with a display, keyboard, and mouse.
+No local installation or updates required—the browser always pulls the latest version from the Commerce Scale Unit (CSU).
 Advantage: minimal client-side management, low hardware requirements (older machines work fine).
-Disadvantage: requires reliable internet connectivity (<100ms latency ideal); transactions fail if cloud backend is unreachable; offline mode is limited.
+Disadvantage: requires reliable internet connectivity (<100ms latency ideal); transactions fail if cloud backend is unreachable; offline mode is not supported.
 Best for: stores with excellent connectivity, urban locations, or chain retailers with strong IT infrastructure.

 Store Commerce App (Downloaded): Store Commerce app is a standalone application downloaded and installed locally.
 App includes full offline-mode capability (caches inventory, transactions), runs locally (sub-500ms transaction times), and syncs to cloud when connectivity returns.
 Advantage: resilience to connectivity failures, faster transaction processing.
 Disadvantage: requires client-side deployment (IT must push updates to all registers), hardware management overhead, slightly higher per-device cost.
 Best for: rural locations with spotty connectivity, independent retailers, or chains prioritizing uptime over central management.